mczachurski/wallpapper/README.md

 ## Getting started

 If you have done above commands now you can build dynamic wallpaper.
 It's really easy.
-First you have to put all you pictures into one folder and in the same folder create `json` file with picture's description. `json` file have to have structure like on below snippet.
+First you have to put all you pictures into one folder and in the same folder create `json` file with picture's description.
+Application support two kind of dynamic wallpapers.

+### Solar

+For wallpaper which based on solar coordinates `json` file have to have structure like on below snippet.

 ```json
 [